sib-swiss/RNAseq-introduction-training/docs/days/trimming.md

 Important notes :

+ * when you do `ml trimmomatic`, you will have a little message which tells you how to launch the software
  * Adapter sequences can be found in `/shared/data/DATA/adapters/`
  * Trimmomatic RAM requirements : ~0.5G / cpu
  * Trimmomatic time requirements : ~ 10 min/ read file